ThinkDataEd/student/docs/unit1/lesson17.md

 ###**Lesson**
 1. **<u>Time Use Campaign Data Collection Responses:</u>**

     100. Today is the last day to collect data for the Time Use Campaign.
 You will be using the Campaigns Tool to view your survey responses.
-Click on the Campaigns tool on your IDS Homepage and sign in if prompted.
+Click on the Campaigns tool on your IDS Homepage, found at
+[https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org") and sign in if prompted.

     100. Find the Time Use Campaign and click on responses.